Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

-We can isolate the full subcategory $\Prl_{Stb}$ of $\Prl$ spanned by those presentable $(\infty,1)$-categories which are stable (every morphism of presentable $(\infty,1)$-categories is exact).
+We can now isolate the full subcategory $\Prl_{Stb}$ of $\Prl$ spanned by those presentable $(\infty,1)$-categories which are stable (every morphism of presentable $(\infty,1)$-categories which are stable is exact).
 Again by \cite[1.1.4.4]{lurie-ha} and the results in the presentable setting, $\Prl_{Stb}$ has all small limits and the inclusion $\Prl_{Stb}\subseteq \Prl$ preserves them.
-The following is an adapted version of the Proposition \cite[1.4.4.2]{lurie-ha} that provides a very helpful characterization of presentable stable $(\infty,1)$-categories: